 IMPORTANT PROGRAM NEWS

 Our Postbac Program has changed!
-We've redesigned and streamlined the curriculum effective effective 2019-2020.
-This includes:
+We've redesigned and streamlined the curriculum.

-- Shortening the program to 4 quarters (previously 5)
+- Shortened the program to 4 quarters (previously 5)

-- Providing an affordable fixed fee vs. per-credit tuition rate ($18,000 total tuition)
+- Provided an affordable fixed fee vs. per-credit tuition rate ($18,000 total tuition)

 The Postbaccalaureate Bachelor of Science program in Speech and Hearing Sciences, at the University of Washington, is designed for students who want to pursue a clinical Master’s degree in Speech-Language Pathology, but currently hold a degree outside the speech, language and hearing sciences discipline.